Once your resume hits the spot, the next important thing in your recruitment process is a personal interview. And so is your preparation.

 - Do you have any performance-related issues in your current job?

-- Do you hate your job or a boss?
+- Do you hate your job or your boss?

 - Are your relations good with the current company?